elixir-lang/elixir/lib/elixir/pages/Compatibility and Deprecations.md

 1.4            | Security patches only
 1.3            | Security patches only

-Major Elixir releases may contain breaking changes and those will be explicitly outlined in the CHANGELOG.
+New releases are announced in the read-only [announcements mailing list](https://groups.google.com/group/elixir-lang-ann).
+All security releases [will be tagged with `[security]`](https://groups.google.com/forum/#!searchin/elixir-lang-ann/%5Bsecurity%5D%7Csort:date).

 There are currently no plans for a major v2 release.

 ## Compatibility between non-major Elixir versions